jromano743/create-auto-task/README.md

 pip install -r requirements.txt
 ~~~

+## How to use
-4. Run the "record.py" file and do your tasks.
+1. Run the "record.py" file and do your tasks.
 Then press "esc" two times to stop record.
 The "interactions.json" file will be generated.

-5. With interaction.json file generated , run the "generate_code.py" file.
+2. With interaction.json file generated , run the "generate_code.py" file.

-6. The "generated_file.py" file will generate a new file with the name your given.
+3. The "generated_file.py" file will generate a new file with the name your given.
 That file will have the **pyautogui** code to replicate the task.

-7. In your generated code you can modify the duration between movements of mouse.
+4. In your generated code you can modify the duration between movements of mouse.